rhombus-dev-team/rhombus-insight-api/README.md

 # Insight API

-A Particl blockchain REST and web socket API service for [Bitcore Node](https://github.com/particl/particl-bitcore-node).
+A Rhombus blockchain REST and web socket API service for [Bitcore Node](https://github.com/rhombus/rhombus-bitcore-node).

 This is a backend-only service.
-If you're looking for the web frontend application, take a look at https://github.com/particl/particl-insight-ui.
+If you're looking for the web frontend application, take a look at https://github.com/rhombus/rhombus-insight-ui.

 ## Getting Started